-If you are funded by the SLC we will collect your fees direct from the SLC.
+If you have a tuition fee loan from the SLC we will collect your fees direct from the SLC.
 We will require confirmation from the SLC that you have secured your funding by the time you enrol.

 Self-funding

 You may pay your fees upfront or with a payment plan as outlined in the Tuition Fee Policy available at uwl.ac.uk/policies.